sharpjs/Subatomix.PowerShell.TaskHost/README.md

 [![NuGet](https://img.shields.io/nuget/v/Subatomix.PowerShell.TaskHost.svg)](https://www.nuget.org/packages/Subatomix.PowerShell.TaskHost)
 [![NuGet](https://img.shields.io/nuget/dt/Subatomix.PowerShell.TaskHost.svg)](https://www.nuget.org/packages/Subatomix.PowerShell.TaskHost)

-- **Stable(ish):** a prior version has been in private use for years with no reported defects, but a few changes have been made in preparation for public release.
+- **Stable(ish):** A prior version has been in private use for years with no reported defects, but a few changes have been made in preparation for public release.
+No significant changes are planned.
 - **Tested:**      100% coverage by automated tests.
 - **Documented:**  IntelliSense on everything.
-General usage documentation is in progress.
+Quick-start guide below.

 ## Installation

 Install